-The title Pope Francis has chosen for the 55th Message for the World Day of Peace is
+The title Pope Francis chose for the 55th Message for the World Day of Peace was

 “Dialogue between Generations, Education and Work: Tools for Building Lasting Peace”.